 Construction – China Jingye Engineering

-Considering that the ban stemmed from its construction arm, it’s worth pointing out that contractors are of a different company this time round.
+Considering that the ban stemmed from its construction arm, it’s worth pointing out that contractors are of a different company this time around.

 China Jingye Engineering has proven itself to be a cut above many others, with its recent ‘North Wave’ project achieving above 90% in all 3 critiqued areas based on the IQUAS criteria.

-They also have a number of projects from other renown developers lined up (one of which is the highly anticipated Landmark condo by Chin Swee Road) – so I’m not too concerned about their workmanship quality.
+They also have a number of projects from other renowned developers lined up (one of which is the highly anticipated Landmark condo by Chin Swee Road).

 Development Site Plan